 November 12, 2012 by Cole Cleburne

-Although GDP is not a perfect measure of economic power, the number can be used as a matter of comparison between states or in this matter, comparing southern states to other nations.
+Although is not a perfect measure of economic power, the number can be used as a matter of comparison between states or in this matter, comparing southern states to other nations.

 Many southerners simply cannot see themselves as separate from the union.
 This notion is based in part on the economic power of the current United States.
 No matter the fact our nation is in fiscal shambles, the current union still remains an economic powerhouse.
 How long this continues is a matter of debate, but as it deteriorates, the promise for a free south will continue to rise.